iltommi/qdb-documentation/source/api/python.rst

     .. py:method:: put(key, obj)

         Put an object in the wrpme hive.
+Raises if the object already exists.

         :param key: any unique item used to identify the object
         :type key: any picklable object